vimberlin/vimberlin.de/_posts/2012-10-03-october-2012-workshop.md

 This time we had fewer people at out workshop since last time: 5 males, 1 female, and three coaches.
 We changed the format of this workshop a little bit more and make it more like a talk about the main concepts and features of Vim with interactive questions of the audience.
 Other coaches trained new people to Vim individually as we went together through the **vimtutor**.
-Again, we got huge positive feedback for our workshop and will try newer things in the feature to make it better.
+Again, we got huge positive feedback for our workshop and will try newer things in the future to make it better.

 You can discuss things on our {% include mailing_list.html %} and on {% include twitter_link.html %}.
 Our coach [Sven](https://twitter.com/guckes) was so nice to put a resume of the last meetup [online](http://www.guckes.net/vimberlin/2012-10-25.notes.txt).